WordFly/wordfly.github.io/readme.md

 Adding emails
 --------------

 1. On Mac, create three folders: /desktop/ and /mobile/ and place PNGs in there for processing.
 Create /grid/ folder and place desktop images in there.
+(Note about screenshots: Take screenshots on a retina screen only.
+All desktop emails should be 1000px wide when screenshot is taken.
+This will create a 2000px-wide image.
+All mobile emails should be 320px wide when screenshot is taken.
+This will create a 640px-wide image.)
 2. Remove -desktop and -mobile from file names and make sure file names are unique from others already on the site
 3. In Photoshop, go to File > Scripts > Image Processor.
 Choose folder for processing.
 Settings are JPEG Quality 5.
 Desktop: 2000x30000.
 Mobile: 640x30000.
 Grid: 440x30000.
 Run images.
 4. Upload processed images to wordfly account on app.wordfly.com. /mome/desktop/, /mome/grid/, /mome/desktop/